 - Located within a 10 minute drive from the prior stop at Poplar Stream Falls.

 - The trail to West Mountain Fall is an easy/moderate 15 minute hike.
-The fall are stunning with a large swimming hole at the base!
+The falls are stunning with a large swimming hole at the base!

-- Quick Tip: Enjoy gorgeous scenery on the patio while eating lunch at the Sugarloaf Mountain Golf Course just two minutes away from the falls parking lot (the fish tacos are wonderful!).
+- Quick Tip: Enjoy gorgeous scenery on the patio while eating lunch at the Sugarloaf Mountain Golf Course just two minutes away from the falls parking lot.

 Departing the Carriage Road, turn right onto Route 27 and head north until about 6 miles and turn left onto the Sugarloaf Access Road.
 Turn right onto West Mountain Road heading to the Sugarloaf Golf course shortly after you pass the condo check in center.
 Access the West Mountain Falls via a trailhead just before you reach the Sugarloaf Golf Course parking lot.
 As you are proceeding to the golf course on West Mountain Road, you will pass under a chairlift, at which point the road forks.
 Take the right fork.
 Once you finish a sweeping, descending turn you will spot a small dirt parking area large enough for 2-3 cars.